 Tell us where you want to weekend this summerMore

 Surrounded on three sides by the Rif Mountains' foothills and rimmed on the fourth by turquoise Mediterranean waters, Al Hoceima is a dominating town atop rolling hills.
 The town perches directly over a stunning turquoise bay and, while it isn't nearly as developed as Tangier and Tetouan, its natural sights and exquisite coastline make it the perfect place to relax for a day or two.

 Established by the Spanish

-by the Spanish in 1925 as Villa Sanjuro, Al Hoceima was built as a stronghold against Rifi Berber rebellions.
-Al Hoceima is now a proudly Berber place, and Berber flags and signs are becoming more and more prominent.
+in 1925 as Villa Sanjuro, Al Hoceima was built as a stronghold against Rifi Berber rebellions.
+Al Hoceima is now proudly Berber, and Berber flags and signs are becoming more and more prominent.
 The king recognized Tamazight—a general term that encompasses six different Berber dialects, four of which are in use by Morocco's Berber population—as Morocco's second official language, alongside Arabic.
-Tarifit, Rifi Berber, is spoken by about 4 million people in the Rif, sometimes exclusively of any other language, though there are many Spanish words in the dialect.
+Tarifit (Rifi Berber) is spoken by about 4 million people in the Rif Valley, sometimes exclusively of any other language, though there are many Spanish words.